shoebox639/gloomhaven-status/README.md

 Copy that file and just import it here: https://dmungin.github.io/gloomhaven-scenario-tree-ng/.

-When done just copy the json status into `status.json`.
+Then just copy the one of the json files into it.